misspent/Random-Stuff/README.md

 `r2_sun_lumscale_amb`: 1.5 // This is interiour lighting (MASSIVE QoL) | Default: 1.0

 #### 🐛 Bugs / Testing / Debugging
-- `G.A.M.M.A.
-Psy Fields in the North` | Causes a crash every now and then when something tries to call the mod (happened when I killed then went to loot a mutant dog in cordon)
 - Oscoar (from GAMMA discord) recommends ATO 3/4 as ATO 5 used the wrong format for parallax

 ---